Azure-Samples/azure-functions-unit-testing-mocha/README.md

 urlFragment: "azure-functions-unit-testing-using-mocha"
 ---

-# Testing Azure functions using Mocha
+# Testing Azure Functions using Mocha

 This repository includes examples demonstrating how to run tests against an HTTP-triggered and timer-triggered function in JavaScript using  [Mocha](https://mochajs.org) and works best with [Visual Studio Code](https://code.visualstudio.com/).